Sanjog017/C-practice-questions-for-beginners/README.md

 Each section contains:
 - Sample problems with solutions
-- Explanatory comments in the code
-- Progressive difficulty levels
+- Varieties of questions for practice

-Start with the [Basics](./basics/README.md) section if you're new to C programming, then gradually move to more advanced topics.
+Start with the [Basics](./basics/README.md) section if you're new to C programming, then move to more advanced topics.

-Happy Coding!
+Happy Coding:)!